-Considering the recent undergrounding of HWT's overhead line and the fact that its substation facility rarely has an opportunity to come into contact with vegetation, it may not be prudent for HWT to increase its maturity level for vegetation management and inspections.
-Such an increase may not reduce risk further.
+Considering TBC's facilities rarely (if ever) have an opportunity to come into contact with vegetation, it may not be prudent for TBC to increase its maturity level for vegetation management and inspections.
+A maturity increase in those areas may not reduce risk and might detract from other, more prudent actions designed to reduce TBC's risk such as equipment failure risk mitigation.